 Enhancing the Visitor Experience at Wolf Trap National Park for the Performing Arts

-Visitors to Wolf Trap National Park for the Performing Arts come to enjoy opera, jazz, country music, and more at its outdoor venues: the architecturally stunning Filene Center or the charming Children’s Theatre-in-the-Woods.
-Each summer, these venues offer an array of concerts, dance performances, musicals, operas, plays, and educational productions.
-When visiting the park, visitors can explore the rest of the park’s 117 acres by hiking, picnicking, sledding, or taking a ranger-led tour.
+Each summer, visitors to Wolf Trap National Park for the Performing Arts come to enjoy opera, jazz, country music, and more at its outdoor venues: the architecturally stunning Filene Center or the charming Children’s Theatre-in-the-Woods.
+These venues offer an array of concerts, dance performances, musicals, operas, plays, and educational productions.
+When visiting the park, visitors can also explore the rest of the park’s 117 acres by hiking, picnicking, sledding, or taking a ranger-led tour.

-The park will transform the decks into modern and welcoming places where visitors can gather for celebration and marvel at the natural beauty of the surrounding park.
+Through a public-private partnership between the park and NPF, the decks will be transformed into modern and welcoming places where visitors can gather for celebration and marvel at the natural beauty of the surrounding park.
 The decks were previously equipped with impermanent tents or totally exposed to the elements, but once this project is complete, they will be covered by permanent pavilions, allowing multi-season use, improved accessibility, and improved safety and structural integrity.

 Upgrades to the deck areas will also ensure that they comply with Americans with Disabilities Act (ADA) Standards for Accessible Design, making them more accommodating for people of differing physical abilities, including:

 - Eliminating stairs to the deck platforms and replacing them with ramps or level grading

 - Adding lighting and handrails on the paths leading to and from each structure